-The biggest RIOC scandal of all time, for now, at least, brought three resignations and a jail sentence.
-But more important today, it shines a glaring light on current failures in responsibility.
+The biggest RIOC scandal — for now, at least — forced three resignations and a jail sentence.
+But more important today, it shines a glaring light on current failures in accountability.

 By David Stone